Is the End of Net Neutrality the End of Digital Marketing?

 This is especially true for individuals who work in digital marketing.
-Agencies like Moz have already taken a passionate stance, and Linkmedia 360 joins the fray to provide clarity.
+Agencies like Moz have already taken a passionate stance, and Linkmedia 360 joins in to provide clarity.

-We’ll start by defining net neutrality and will provide the reasoning behind why Linkmedia 360 opposes the recent repeal and believes in an open and free internet for all.
+We’ll start by defining net neutrality.
 In addition, we’ll forecast both short and long-term ramifications and how the end of net neutrality could affect the digital marketing industry.